MN Housing Rights and Legal Issues

-LawHelpMN.org provides information for low-income Minnesotan's to solve civil legal problems.
-The Housing Link provides information on a variety of topics including housing fact sheets, housing discrimination, public and subsidized housing, eviction.
-The Disability Link provides information on Home and Community Based Services, MA, SSI, Guardianship and Conservatorship as well as other topics.
+LawHelpMN.org has information for Minnesotans with legal problems.
+Click "Housing" for information about housing discrimination, public and subsidized housing, and eviction.
+Click "Disability" for information about Home and Community Based Services, MA, SSI, Guardianship and Conservatorship, and other topics.

 MCIL is a Twin Cities metro-based, non-profit 501.c.3 consumer-directed organization founded in 1981.
 MCIL is dedicated to the full promotion of the Independent Living (IL) philosophy by supporting individuals with disabilities in their personal efforts to pursue self-directed lives.

 Mid Minnesota Legal Aid / Minnesota Disability Law Center

 The Minnesota Disability Law Center (MDLC) is the designated Protection and Advocacy System (P&A) for Minnesota and addresses the unique legal needs of Minnesotans with disabilities.
 MDLC provides free civil legal assistance to individuals with disabilities statewide on legal issues related to their disabilities.
 All individuals with disabilities are eligible to receive help, regardless of age or income level.

 Contact Person: Vicki Dalle-Molle, President